 So, here is how you should go about treating your IT Band Syndrome the right way.

 1. Get a biomechanical assessment done by a sports physio or similarly qualified health professional.
-This should look at the strength, control and endurance of your hips, whether your have hip drop etc and ideally should look at how you are running, cycling etc.
+This should look at the strength, control and endurance of your hips, whether your have hip drop etc. They should also check out your technique.

-Tip: As well as this, you can do a quick test at home – See this post to find out how easy it is.
+Tip: As well as this, you can do a quick test at home to see where you are weak – See this post to find out how easy it is.